-The hotel has a great and big lobby, inviting you to mingle.
+The InterContinental Mark Hopkins has a great and big lobby, inviting you to mingle.
 Next to the lobby is “The Museum at the Mark“, telling you the story about the history of the city and this building as well as its patron “Mark Hopkins“.

 The Basement houses the Business Center, which is very pricey to use.
 You have to pay for every page you print and every minute you use the PCs.
 This was very typical when not everyone had a PC, but nowadays everyone pretty much has its own laptop or tablet.
 But overall it reflects the vintage atmosphere of the whole building.
 Across the hallway from the Business Center is the Fitness Center.

 The Fitness Center is well equipped and should handle all of your workout needs.
-If not, just jog up and down the steep hills around the hotel and you definitely got your workout in.
+If not, just jog up and down the steep hills around the InterContinental Mark Hopkins and you definitely got your workout in.

-There is even a cable car line running right in front of the hotel and if you time it right, you get the hotel and cable car in your photo.
+There is even a cable car line running right in front of the InterContinental Mark Hopkins and if you time it right, you get the hotel and cable car in your photo.
 The cable car also stops in front of the hotel and continues to run along California St.

 A 5-minute walk can bring you to Union Square which houses many shops and restaurants.
-I can recommend to check out the Cheesecake Factory inside Macy’s.
+I can recommend checking out the Cheesecake Factory inside Macy’s.
 The restaurant is located at the top of the building and offers great views of Union Square and has available outdoor seating.

-A view other places which are not far and reachable by walking
+A view of other places which are not far and reachable by walking

 - Cable Car Museum